Pay Traffic Ticket in MontanaPage OverviewSUMMARY: How to Pay a Montana Traffic Ticket

-- Points will be added to your driving record.
-The more severe the offense, the higher the point total.
+- Points will be added to your MT driving record.
+The more severe the traffic offense, the higher the point total.
 Depending on your point total, the state may suspend your Montana driver's license.

-Unless your ticket requests a mandatory court appearance, you may pay your ticket by mail, in person, or depending on the court, online.
-Failing to pay by the appearance date posted on your citation will result in the suspension of your MT driver's license and possibly a bench warrant for your arrest.
+Unless your traffic ticket requests a mandatory court appearance, you may pay your ticket by mail, in person, or—depending on the court—online.
+Failing to pay by the appearance date posted on your traffic citation will result in the suspension of your MT driver's license and possibly a bench warrant for your arrest.

 Pleading Guilty as a CDL Driver

-You must alert you employer after receiving a traffic ticket violation.
+You must alert your employer after receiving a traffic ticket in Montana.
 This applies to all situations.
-Even if you were ticketed in South Dakota while driving your own car, you'd still have to notify your boss.
+Even if you were ticketed out of state while driving your own car, you'd still have to notify your boss.
 Consult Montana's Commercial Driver Handbook for a complete list of rules and regulations.

 Pleading Not Guilty

-You also have the option to challenge your ticket.
-Presenting a strong defense could sway the court to reduce the charges or dismiss the ticket.
-You can learn more in our Fighting Your traffic Ticket section.
+You also have the option to challenge your traffic ticket.
+Presenting a strong defense could sway the court to reduce the charges or dismiss the traffic citation.
+You can learn more in our Fighting Your Traffic Ticket page.

-Tickets issued by Montana's Highway Patrol, Sheriff's Office, and Fish, Wildlife and Parks Department all must be settled with the Justice Court from the county in which you were fined.
-If you get ticketed by a local police officer, you must settle your fine with the Municipal Court of that specific city or town.
+Traffic tickets issued by Montana's Highway Patrol, Sheriff's Office, and Fish, Wildlife and Parks Department all must be settled with the Justice Court from the county in which you were fined.
+If you get ticketed by a local police officer, you must pay your traffic ticket fine with the Municipal Court of that specific city or town.

-After getting cited, call the court listed on your traffic ticket to determine if you can pay the fine or if you must appear in court.
-If you can pay the fine, your options will include:
+After getting cited, call the court listed on your traffic ticket to determine if you can simply pay the fine or if you must appear in court.
+If you can pay the fine, your options may include:

 Just about all City and Justice Courts now offer an online payment option.
-You must provide your citation number and date of birth to access.
-Pay using Visa, Discover or MasterCard.
+You must provide your traffic citation number and date of birth, and pay using VISA, Discover, or MasterCard.

-Send your ticket (copies accepted) along with a cashiers check, personal check or money order to the court address listed on your citation.
+Send your MT traffic ticket (copies accepted) along with a cashier's check, personal check, or money order to the court address listed on your ticket.

 Visit the court address listed on your MT traffic ticket to pay in person.

-You cannot get points removed by attending a defensive driving class.
-Violations stay on your driving record permanently.
+You cannot get points removed by attending a defensive driving class in Montana.
+Traffic violations stay on your driving record permanently.

-After paying your citation check your driving record for accuracy.
-Make sure no additional points have been added.
+After paying your traffic ticket, check your driving record to make sure only the correct number of points have been added.
 An accumulation of violations could prompt the state to suspend your MT driver's license or cause an increase in your auto insurance rates.